DrozmotiX/ioBroker.coronavirus-statistics/README.md

 As first value the name from the warning message must be taken from the log.
 The name of the country from the [List with country names](https://github.com/i-rocky/country-list-js/blob/master/data/names.json) is then assigned to this.

 ## Changelog

+### 0.3.5 Data-points added for Top 5 of countries with most cases
+* (DutchmanNL) Data-points added for Top 5 of countries with most cases
+* (DutchmanNL) BugFix : Flag datapoints are not deleted

 ### 0.3.4 Add button to read "All Countrys"
 * (DutchmanNL) Add button to read "All Countrys"